-10.1 Applicants are required to provide proof of identity such as their National Insurance Number(s), photographic ID in the form of passport, national identify card or photo driving

-- licence, birth certificate and also a 5 year address history and proof of local connection.
+- 10.1 Applicants are required to provide proof of identity such as their National Insurance Number(s), photographic ID in the form of passport, national identify card or photo driving licence, birth certificate and also a 5 year address history and proof of local connection.
 This will normally be required before an applicant is allowed to start bidding for properties. - 10.2 In accepting any registration which includes anyone from abroad, proof of identification, nationality and immigration status will be required.
-Verification will be sought to safeguard the use and allocation of public funds. - 10.3 All relevant documentation to verify the details provided will be required from the applicant when they complete their application and can be uploaded through the website portal. - 10.4 Verification documents might be requested again after bidding for a property to confirm the applicant's circumstance and banding are still accurate. - 10.5 Applicants are expected to cooperate with the Councils when requesting further information in regard to the assessment of their application.
-Where information isn't available and the applicant has made reasonable efforts to provide the requested information the applicant will unlikely to be disgualified in regard to section 9. - 10.6 Where an applicant notifies that they or a member of their household are affected by one or more of the following circumstances, they will be required to provide relevant documentation upon registration. - Homeless or facing homelessness - Medical problems worsened by their current accommodation - Are or have served in the Armed Forces - Have been involved in ASB or have criminal convictions - Moving to provide or receive support - Moving for education and/or training - Suffering hardship or have a welfare need - Current home not fit for habitation - 10.7 Where there are concerns about a person's suitability as a tenant rising from information given during registration, the Council will make any necessary enquiries, including via the police, to check information given about applications.
-The declaration Applicants sign on the Registration form gives permission for such enquiries, if necessary. - 10.8 It is important that the information provided by applicants is accurate to determine the correct priority that the Registration receives.
+Verification will be sought to safeguard the use and allocation of public funds.

+All relevant documentation to verify the details provided will be required from the applicant when they complete their application and can be uploaded through the website portal.

+Verification documents might be requested again after bidding for a property to confirm the applicant's circumstance and banding are still accurate.

+- 10.3 Where an applicant notifies that they or a member of their household are affected by one or more of the following circumstances, they will be required to provide relevant documentation upon registration. - Homeless or facing homelessness - Medical problems worsened by their current accommodation - Are or have served in the Armed Forces - Have been involved in ASB or have criminal convictions - Moving to provide or receive support - Moving for education and/or training - Suffering hardship or have a welfare need - Current home not fit for habitation - 10.4 Where there are concerns about a person's suitability as a tenant rising from information given during registration, the Council will make any necessary enquiries, including via the police, to check information given about applications.
+The declaration Applicants sign on the Registration form gives permission for such enquiries, if necessary. - 10.5 It is important that the information provided by applicants is accurate to determine the correct priority that the Registration receives.
 The Housing Act 1996 section 171 states that a person commits an offence if, in connection with the exercise by a local housing authority of their functions under this Part (a) he knowingly or recklessly makes a statement which is false in a material particular, or (b) he knowingly withholds information which the authority have reasonably required him to give in connection with the exercise of those functions.'
-The offence is punishable on summary conviction by magistrates by a fine of up to £5000. - 10.9 Applicants who obtain social housing fraudulently are committing an illegal act and likely to be evicted and fined.
+The offence is punishable on summary conviction by magistrates by a fine of up to £5000. - 10.6 Applicants who obtain social housing fraudulently are committing an illegal act and likely to be evicted and fined.